kramad0/pracuj-pl-scraper/Examples/README.md

  If you don't want to run the scraper to showcase the analysis just put the corresponding .csv file into the folder with the jupyter notebook.

+ ## Do note: Analiza_IT files were made in part with code made by @karolinakuligowska